m-d-johnson/pronouns-faq/README.md

 ---

-**Other Questions, Out of Scope:**
+## **Other Questions, Out of Scope:**

 **My colleague just came out as trans and I don’t know what to do.
 I have questions, and I don’t feel comfortable asking them directly.**

-This FAQ focuses on pronouns in our workplace tools, so it doesn’t cover the breadth of topics that arise when this happens.
+This FAQ focuses on pronouns in workplace tools like your email account and Slack profile so it doesn’t cover the breadth of topics that arise when this happens.
 The best strategy is to listen to what your colleague tells you, which might be that they’d like you to use a different name and pronouns for them.
-It might also mean being conscious of using gendered language or asking their manager for advice.
-Remember that it’s normal and acceptable for people to make new requests or change what they’ve already requested.
+It might also mean being conscious of using gendered language or asking their manager or someone they nominate for advice.
+Remember, it’s normal and acceptable for people to make new requests or change what they’ve already requested.
 Coming out is a tough step to take, and nobody does it for fun.
 Above all, treat them with the same respect you’d give any of your colleagues.